LostRhapsody/blackgate/README.md

 Next Steps:
 - More Authentication schemes
-- ✅ **Metrics and Request Logging** - comprehensive request/response tracking with timing, status codes, and error logging
 - A web based user interface with HTMX for speed and simplicity.

 ## Metrics and Monitoring